FallenDeity/discord.py-masterclass/docs/creating-a-bot.md

     async def on_ready() -> None:  # This event is called when the bot is ready print(f"Logged in as {bot.user}")

+    @bot.event
+    async def on_message(message: discord.Message) -> None:  # This event is called when a message is sent if message.author.bot:  # If the message is sent by a bot, return return

+        if message.content == "Hello":  # If the message content is Hello, respond with Hi await message.channel.send("Hi")

+        await bot.process_commands(message)  # This is required to process commands

     @bot.command()
     async def ping(ctx: commands.Context) -> None:
         await ctx.send(f"> Pong! {round(bot.latency * 1000)}ms")